Smooth Palakkad road a wonder in potholed Kerala

 PALAKKAD: In a state where many roads start resembling the moon after a couple of bouts of continuous downpour, the 45-km-long Palakkad-Kulappully road is nothing short of a wonder.
 There is not a single pothole on almost the entire stretch even though 16 years have passed since it was laid in 2006.
 Laid almost entirely by Road Builders Malaysia (RBM), a firm from the southeastern country, the stretch was praised by the Kerala High Court recently for its quality of construction.

-It was on November 7, 2002, that RBM went for a `140-crore bid for two World Bank aided projects – the Palakkad-Kulappully road and the Kuttippuram-Choondal road.
+It was on November 7, 2002, that RBM went for a Rs 140-crore bid for two World Bank aided projects – the Palakkad-Kulappully road and the Kuttippuram-Choondal road.
 The deadline for completing the first road was 2004.

 However, it was extended to 2006 owing to the delay in removing the pipelines of the Kerala Water Authority, power cables of the KSEB and telephone wires.